sguox002/leetcode/leetcode-all.md

 - find the state transfer or recurrence relation
 - how to get the original problem.

+### shortest distance problem
+dijkstra: using priority_queue, src node to all other nodes with non-negative weight.
+bellman-ford: using all nodes and edges, src node to all other nodes, can dealing with negative weight.
+floyd-warshal: find all pair node shortest distance using dp.

+<<-1125	Smallest Sufficient Team    		46.9%	Hard
+giving a list of required skill and a list of people with skill set. find the min team with required skills. people<60, require skills<16
+- convert the required skills and people skills to bitmask number.
+- not-want skills are just ignored.
+- if we use a,b,c the result is a|b|c. we are looking for the shortest distance to reach required skill number.
+- shortest distance using bitmask dp: dp[status,[]] for each status we store the list of person. status up to 1<<n, n is the number of skills. people is the number of nodes.
+Using bellman-ford we try to relax all the dp.
+- we can also use backtrack.
+->>

 ### memoization
 <<-1387	Sort Integers by The Power Value    		70.6%	Medium
 power of x is the step to transform to 1: even x/2, odd 3*x+1. need do a range.